riongull/notes/dash_unit_denominations.md

 ### Problems

 ##### psychological
-* people think dash is (will be) "expensive"
+* People (will) think dash is *"expensive"*
-* people think they own little after they've paid much
+* People feel they *own relatively little dash* after they've paid relatively much in their currency (e.g. dollars)

 ##### technical
-* existing software is tailored to 100 subunits per unit
+* Existing software is tailored to 100 subunits per unit

 ##### practical
+* It's difficult to grasp conceptually how much you are paying when you see a dash price
-* visually, it's difficult to keep track of where the decimal is
+* It's difficult to see where the decimal is, and it's inconsistent from person to person
   * some people write `.0123`, some people write `0.1234`
-* verbally, it's harder to say "123 thousandths of a dash" than "123 thousand dash"
+* It's harder to say "123 thousandths of a dash" than "123 thousand dash"

 ### Solution
 The solutinon is to re-denominate the units.
 This is merely a shift in nomenclature (naming convention).